marisgabrans/onlineLibrary/README.md

 # Online Library - Spring Boot web app
-Online Library is a web app which was created as a team project Accenture Java Bootcamp.
+Online Library is a web application that servers as a tool for managing data about books within a library.

 ## Built With
-App is written in Java and works with MySQL database.
+App is written in Java using Spring Boot framework and works with MySQL database.
 Front-end built with Thymeleaf and Bootstrap.

 ## Functionality
 Web app is secured and in order to log in users are prompted to create accounts.
 Currently app supports two roles: `ROLE_USER` and `ROLE_ADMIN`.